dani-beck/brain-age-prediction/README.md

 ## Notes

 The scripts above use T1-weighted imaging data but scripts are also available for dMRI, rs-fMRI, and a multi-modal model.
+The figure below shows performance of each model using the code in this repository.
 ![Brain-age-performance](age_pred_all_models.png)

-Figure showing performance of the models using the code in this repository.

 ### Contact
 If you have any questions about the code or wish to collaborate, please contact me at [dani.beck@psykologi.uio.no](mailto:dani.beck@psykologi.uio)